frohoff/ysoserial/README.md

 It should be noted that the vulnerability lies in the application performing unsafe deserialization and NOT in having gadgets on the classpath.

+This version edited by Federico Dotta add the possibility to generate a gadget that lead to the java.lang.Thread.sleep function in addction to the java.lang.Runtime.exec one.
+The sleep function can be easly used to verify the presence of the vulnerability, before using the exec payload to exploit it.
+It is usefull to have an easy way to detect the presence of the issue because the exec command don't return any output and in some cirumstances can be very hard to understand if the injected command has been executed.

 ## Disclaimer

 This software has been created purely for the purposes of academic research and